oasis-open/openc2-jadn-software/README.md

 produced from JAEN sources, while those ending in `_gens` are produced from JAS sources.
 After editing a JAS schema, the corresponding JAEN schema (`xxx_gens.jaen') should be moved from the output to the input directory after deleting the source line at the top of the file.
+- openc2.jaen - Schema that defines the OpenC2 message format, including the target data model.
+The ability to import data models from multiple schema files is planned but not supported in the current version.

 ### Getting Started
 1. Use a Python 3 environment.
 Install the jsonschema (for the codec) and XlsxWriter